 Another key finding is the slow segmental blood flow, referred to as boxcar segmentation, that is observed within the retinal arterioles and veins.
-Boxcar segmentation of blood in the retinal veins and arteries is best visualized by means of slit-lamp biomicroscopy of the posterior segment using, for example, a 90 diopter or 75 diopter indirect lens.
-It may also be seen by using still or video retinal imaging.
-Approximately 15% to 25% of eyes will have a cilioretinal artery that perfuses a portion of the macula and, thus, spares a portion of the central vision.
-In a CRAO, there may be few or no intraretinal hemorrhages, and the veins will have a normal caliber.
+Boxcar segmentation of blood in the retinal veins and arteries is best visualized by means of slit-lamp biomicroscopy of the posterior.
+Approximately 15% to 25% of eyes will have a cilioretinal artery that perfuses a portion of the macula and, thus, spares a portion of the central vision. ^{19,20} In a CRAO, there are typically no intraretinal hemorrhages, and the veins will have a normal caliber.
+This is in contrast to retinal vein occlusion, which is typified by diffuse intraretinal hemorrhages and venous tortuosity and dilation.

-The presenting visual acuity tends to be in the 20/200 to counting-fingers range, yet could be as good as 20/20, depending on the presence of a cilioretinal artery and the degree of obstruction within the artery.
-In contrast, the presenting visual acuity for an OAO is usually hand motion, light perception, or no light perception.
+In cases of CRAO, the presenting visual acuity in a patient with an acute CRAO tends to be in the range of 20/200 to counting-fingers, yet can be as good as 20/20, depending on the presence of a cilioretinal artery and the degree of obstruction within the artery.
+In contrast, the presenting visual acuity for an OAO is usually hand motions or worse.
 This poor visual acuity is due to the location of the obstruction, which is proximal to the branch point of the ciliary arteries that provide flow to the choroid and portions of the optic nerve.
-Ophthalmic and central retinal artery occlusions will have a relative afferent pupillary defect (RAPD) that is commensurate with the degree of ischemia.
-For example, a more complete occlusion that does not reopen and remains occluded for a longer period of time is more likely to have a more prominent RAPD.
+Ophthalmic retinal artery occlusions and CRAOs will have a relative afferent pupillary defect that is commensurate with the degree of ischemia.